aloubyansky/playground/README.md

 * The `quarkus` module represents the [Quarkus Core](https://github.com/quarkusio/quarkus) member.
 * The `quarkus-maven-plugin` module re-publishes the `io.quarkus:quarkus-maven-plugin` from the [Quarkus Core](https://github.com/quarkusio/quarkus) under the platform's Maven groupId and version to simplify configurations of Quarkus application using the platform.
-* The `quarkus-universe` module reprsents the legacy `io.quarkus:quarkus-universe-bom` platform.
+* The `quarkus-universe` module represents the legacy `io.quarkus:quarkus-universe-bom` platform.

 Other modules above represent actual platform members.
 Every member module will have the same layout, e.g.